priyanshugarg29/stock-whisperer-nifty50/README.md

 ---

+## Disclaimer
+This project is intended solely for exploratory, academic, and educational purposes.

+The predictions and returns shown are based on historical data and simplified assumptions.
+They do not account for transaction costs, slippage, execution latency, liquidity, or real-world brokerage constraints.

+Do not use this project to make actual investment decisions.
+The project author does not offer financial advice and assumes no liability for any losses incurred.

+Always consult a licensed financial professional before making trading or investment decisions.

+---

 ## Project Highlights

 - **Daily LSTM Predictions**: Uses past 7-day stock data to forecast next-day intraday returns (open → close).